 Also, remember how you always used to get that piece of corn stuck in your braces?
-That’s not a problem with invisible aligners.
+That’s not a problem with invisible braces.
 (Were we even allowed to eat corn when we had braces?
 I can’t remember.
 But corn is delicious.)

 With similar pricing structures and no need for office visits, Candid and Byte may come out ahead for those looking to save time and money.
 While Candid customers have reported successful results and positive customer service reviews, Byte’s aligner plans with their exclusive HyperByte device offers fast results, at least according to preliminary clinical studies of small groups of users.
 These indicate that daily recommended use of a high-frequency seating device functionally equivalent to HyperByte with clear aligners may lead to faster results, although keep in mind that individual results may vary.

-Neither requires you to actually go see an orthodontist in person (although you with Candid you can choose to go to one of their 25 offices for a scan, or do it all from home by yourself with their starter kit) – everything is handled online by their orthodontists.
+Neither requires you to actually go see an orthodontist in person (although with Candid you can choose to go to one of their 25 offices for a scan, or do it all from home by yourself with their starter kit) – everything is handled online by their orthodontists.

-Not having to actually go to a waiting room and hang out listening to the smooth jazz station while someone pokes in your mouth is a big difference vs. Invisalign, which requires you to go see a mouth doctor who has received specialized training.
+Not having to actually go to a waiting room and hang out listening to the smooth jazz station while someone pokes in your mouth is a big difference vs. Invisalign, which requires you to go see a dentist who has received specialized training.
 Depending on how much you value your time, this could be a big hidden cost difference between these solutions.

 While all treatment times will vary in the end based on your teeth, use this comparison chart to compare Candid, Byte, and Invisalign to see which might be the best solution for your needs and budget.

-|Requires Initial Office Visit to Start||Optional||No||Yes|
+|Requires Initial Office Visit to Start||Optional||❌||✅|

-|Requires Monthly Office Visits||No||No||Yes|
+|Requires Monthly In-Person Office Visits||❌||❌||✅|

 |Retainer Price||$99 per set||First set free, then $99 per set||First set free Set of 4 for $589|

-|Average Treatment Time||6 months||3 months with HyperByte™ Vibration Tool||12-18 months|
+|Average Treatment Time||6 months||4-6 months||12-18 months|

-|Impression Kit or Scan Cost||$95||$95||Varies by doctor|
+|Impression Kit or Scan Cost||$95||Varies by doctor|

 |Teeth Modeling Process||At-home impression kit|